 In its activities, POLA’s practice is to represent and protect the interests of oncological patients in public authorities and in various areas of public policy-making.
 Furthermore, POLA offers a wide range of services such as psychological or legal assistance, an assessment of possible treatment alternatives, as well as nearly 100 discounts and free services of the partners of POLA.

 The initiative to establish Lithuanian Cancer Patient Coalition came in 2009 but the organization’s practice came into force in 2012.
 POLA’s objective is to ensure oncological patients receive more effective treatment, psychological, emotional, and social support, as well as all the information they need.
 Throughout these years, POLA has become one of the most recognizable non-governmental organizations in the country, representing the interests of oncology patients, both at the political and public levels.

 Our annual reports are available in Lithuanian via here.

 POLA recommendations, studies and position papers (in Lithuanian):

-- The compilation of legal advice provided by the POLA (answers to the most frequently asked questions by patients on general patient rights, temporary issuance of incapacity for work, rehabilitation, disability and partial working incapacity, special needs, benefits and allowances, additional possibilities of receiving treatment and drug reimbursement)
+- The compendium of legal advice provided by the POLA (answers to the most frequent questions by patients on general patient rights, temporary incapacity for work, rehabilitation, disability and partial working capacity, special needs, benefits and allowances, additional possibilities for treatment and drug reimbursement)

 - Corruption and quality of treatment services: study and practical recommendations for patients and their relatives